adibakhandaker/Green-Haven/README.md

 # Green-Haven
-This a Database Management Course project where we have created a plant management syatem, where we can buy and see plats and related accessories.This project has some unique features.
+This a Database Management Course project where we have created a plant management system, where we can buy and sell plants,related accessories.This project has some unique features like creating a blog and voting system etc.